6 Creative Recipes for Cucumbers, One of the Garden’s Most Hydrating Foods

 Sure, you can slice a cucumber and throw it into a salad, but that doesn't necessarily inspire a trip to the grocery store.
 A recent conversation in Well+Good's Cook With Us Facebook group, however, is about to make you look at cucumbers in a different light.

 A member of Cook With Us shared with the group that her local food pantry had bestowed upon her 18 gorgeous cucumbers—too many to know what to do with.
 When she asked other group members how to cook with cucumbers, there was no shortage of ideas.
-(There's so much more you can do with 'em than turn them into a cucumber salad or "spa water.")
+(There's so much more you can do with 'em than turn them into a cucumber salad or "spa cucumber water.")

 With a water content of 95 percent, cucumbers are among the most hydrating foods.
 The combination of water and fiber makes them especially good for digestive health.
-For fresh ideas to cook with cucumbers, look no futher than the list below, straight from the members of Cook With Us.
+For fresh ideas to cook plenty of cucumber dishes this season, look no further than the list below, straight from the members of Cook With Us.

 1. Pickled cucumbers (aka pickles)

 There are so many things to pickle that you didn't know could be pickled.
 (Say, pickled avocados.
 Go figure.)
 But if you have more cucumbers than you know what to do with, several Cook With Us members pointed out that you can always turn them into, you know, pickles.
 Pickling completely transforms the taste, especially if you add anti-inflammatory spices like garlic, bay leaves, and dill.
 Not to mention, it'll make a mean dill cucumber sandwich.

 2. Tzatziki dip with cucumbers

-Another Cook With Us member shared that she likes to blend her cucumbers with Greek yogurt, olive oil, and dill turning it into a creamy dip.
+Another Cook With Us member shared that she likes to blend her cucumbers with Greek yogurt, olive oil, and dill, turning it into a creamy dip.
 It's one that happens to go well with raw, sliced cucumbers.
-You can also be spread this concoction onto sandwiches or us it as a dressing for salads and grain bowls.
+You can also spread this concoction onto sandwiches or use it as a dressing for salads and grain bowls.
 Try making it yourself with this recipe from Love and Lemons.

 3. High-protein stuffed cucumbers